of financial condition and results of operations

 Oracle Banking Products Portfolio

-Further, Oracle Banking Treasury Management, a comprehensive real time solution for the treasury back office; Cash Management that enables banks to help their corporate clients manage their working capital effectively while adhering to regulatory requirements; Corporate Lending, an end-to-end digitally enabled lending solution which enables easy integration with banks internal and external systems of customers, partner banks and agencies which support open interface (API) standards and delivers faster loan processing, coupled with Corporate Lending Process Management that delivers the flexibility needed to manage the complete corporate loan lifecycle; Credit Facilities Process Management, a comprehensive credit management solution; and Trade Finance Process Management that automates and streamlines the entire lifecycle of trade instruments and operations across all stages.
-Our Oracle Banking Payments is an advanced solution that enables banks and financial institutions process payments in real time, anywhere, and at scale.
+Further, we also offer: Oracle Banking Treasury Management, a comprehensive real time solution for the treasury back office; Oracle Banking Corporate Lending, an end-to-end digitally enabled lending solution which enables easy integration with banks internal and external systems of customers, partner banks and agencies which support open interface (API) standards and delivers faster loan processing, coupled with Oracle Banking Corporate Lending Process Management that delivers the flexibility needed to manage the complete corporate loan lifecycle; Oracle Banking Credit Facilities Process Management, a comprehensive credit management solution; and Oracle Banking Trade Finance Process Management that automates and streamlines the entire lifecycle of trade instruments and operations across all stages.
+Our Oracle Banking Payments is an advanced solution designed to enable banks and financial institutions to process payments in real time, anywhere, and at scale.

 Oracle Financial Services Lending and Leasing provides end-to-end capabilities from origination into servicing and through collections, and together with Oracle Banking Collections and Recovery, an enterprise-wide collections and recovery module, which supports complete collections lifecycle and optimizes the management of delinquencies at every stage.

-Oracle FLEXCUBE Investor Servicing is a flexible, highly configurable, and widely deployed transfer agency platform that helps automate transfer agency operations, fund distribution, and pension recordkeeping.
+Oracle FLEXCUBE Investor Servicing is a flexible, highly configurable, and widely deployed transfer agency platform that helps automate transfer agency operations, fund distribution, and pension record keeping.

 Modern Risk and Finance and Financial Crime and Compliance Management